sftcd/tls-oldversions-diediedie/README.md

 # tls-oldversions-diediedie

-A diediedie draft for tlsv1.0 and rlsv1.1
+A diediedie draft for tlsv1.0 and rlsv1.1 initiated by Kathleen Moriarty, assisted by sftcd.